graycoreio/daffodil/libs/cart/guides/drivers.md

     - [Magento](#magento)
   - [Usage](#usage)

 Daffodil can interface with supported platforms through drivers.
-Choose the driver that correspondes to your platform of choice and follow the linked guide to set it up.
+Choose the driver that correspondes to the platform of choice and follow the linked guide to set it up.

 ## Supported Drivers